 In order to stay on the preferred vendor list, these photographers do color within the lines – no computers on hotel desks except in the business center shot and no room service trays in the guest rooms to be used as eye candy.
 But here’s what we also have found:

 - Photographers who take HDR photos and then tweak the image using special software to the point the final product is oversaturated and looks like an architectural rendering.
 Really?
 The property has been open for business for a long time.
 Let’s not give the impression, the property isn’t even open yet.

-- Photographers that use the wrong lens to capture the right setting.
+- Photographers use the wrong lens to capture the right setting.
 Wide-angle lenses can’t be used for everything.

 - Photographers that shoot views which include bathrooms right down to the plumbing beneath the sink.
 Excuse me, but you missed a fabulous view by not shooting in the opposite direction.